2 goals, assist for James Rodríguez as Everton stays perfect

 The England No. 1 was at fault for Neal Maupay’s equalizer, failing to hold Leandro Trossard’s volley hammered into the turf.

-He was grateful to the club’s Colombia connection as Rodríguez’s free kick presented Mina with his first Goodison Park goal in first-half stoppage time.
+He was grateful to the club’s Colombia connection as James’ free kick presented Mina with his first Goodison Park goal in first-half stoppage time.

-Rodríguez then took his tally to three goals since signing from Real Madrid with a pair of far-post finishes in the second half from crosses by Richarlison’s replacement, Alex Iwobi, and Abdoulaye Doucoure.
+James then took his tally to three goals since signing from Real Madrid with a pair of far-post finishes in the second half from crosses by Richarlison’s replacement, Alex Iwobi, and Abdoulaye Doucoure.

+“He’s a top player and when he gets on the ball you see that quality he’s got,” Calvert-Lewin said of James.
+“He draws people in and opens space up for other players and for me, as a center forward, he creates chances and that’s all I can hope for.”

 Yves Bissouma volleyed in a late consolation for Brighton, which has three points from four games.